Jahana Hayes: 2018

 In 2018, Hayes ran for the Democratic nomination for Connecticut's 5th congressional district.
-Her difficult upbringing was a cornerstone of her campaign.
-“I know what it’s like to go to bed to gunshots outside,” she told an audience at a candidate forum.
-“I know what it’s like to wake up in the morning to a dead body in the hallway."

 Hayes won the primary on August 14, beating Simsbury First Selectman Mary Glassman, who was endorsed by the Connecticut Democratic Party, 62% to 38%.
 In the November general election, she faced Republican Manny Santos, a former mayor of Meriden.

 Hayes supports public education and teachers' unions, and has credited her "union brothers and sisters" with playing a role in her success.
 In the 2018 election, she was endorsed by the Connecticut Education Association.
-Her candidacy was also supported by the Connecticut Working Families Party (CTWFP), with CTWFP state director Lindsay Farrell saying that her primary victory "demonstrates the value in electing and mobilizing teachers who will fight for public education, stand up to [Education Secretary] Betsy DeVos, and advocate the importance of collective bargaining."
+Her candidacy was also supported by the Connecticut Working Families Party (CTWFP).

 On November 6, Hayes declared victory, becoming the first black Democratic House member from Connecticut.
-She and Ayanna Pressley of Massachusetts's 7th congressional district are the first women of color to be elected to Congress from New England.
+She and Ayanna Pressley of Massachusetts's 7th congressional district were the first women of color to be elected to Congress from New England.

 2020

-Hayes was reelected, defeating Republican nominee David X. Sullivan with 55.1% of the vote.
+Hayes was reelected, defeating the Republican nominee, former federal prosecutor David X. Sullivan, with 55.1% of the vote.

-In 2022, Hayes was questioned about the ethics of hiring two of her children to work and receive a salary as campaign staffers.

 2022

-Hayes ran for reelection in 2022.
-She narrowly defeated Republican nominee George Logan in the general election.
+Hayes ran for reelection in 2022 and faced the most competitive election of her career.
+She narrowly defeated Republican state Senator George Logan in the general election.

+She was questioned during the campaign about the ethics of hiring two of her children to work and receive a salary as campaign staffers.

+2024

+In 2024, Hayes defeated Republican nominee George Logan in a rematch of the 2022 election.

+Tenure

+Hayes was sworn into office on January 3, 2019, as the U.S. representative for Connecticut's 5th congressional district.
+During the 116th Congress, she was appointed to the Education and Labor and Agriculture committees.
+In December 2019, she voted for the first impeachment of Donald Trump.
+A year later, she voted for Trump's second impeachment following the attack on the U.S. Capitol.